Upon Your Arrival

 - To prevent bias, please do not disclose to your Examiners where, when, or with whom you trained or where you are currently practicing.

-- There may be more than one Examiner in a room and a Panel Leader may or may not come into the room during your examinations.
-This is done for quality-control purposes only and does not indicate anything about your performance.
+- There may be more than one Examiner in a room and ABO personnel may or may not come into the room during your examinations.
+This is done for quality control purposes only and does not indicate anything about your performance.

 - You will be with each Examiner for 25 minutes with a five-minute break to transition between rooms.
-You can use the restroom in the examination room (just ask the Examiner at the end of that exam) or the designated restroom in the break room on each floor.
+You can use the restroom in the examination room (just ask the Examiner at the end of that exam) or there is also a designated restroom in the break room on this floor.

 - In the unlikely event of a technical issue during your examination, you will not be penalized for any missed time.
 ABO personnel will provide instructions on how to resume the examination.

 - Your Examiners will be guiding you through patient management problems (PMPs) where you will provide your approach to clinical cases, just as you would during a day in the office or the OR.
 During the discussion, you should address important history and physical findings; the differential diagnosis and the “most likely” diagnosis; management; and any other aspects of patient care pertinent to the PMP presented.